simonlindgren/ssc-jupyterhub/README.md

     ```
 4. Install Jupyter
     ```
-    conda install jupyterhub
+    conda install -c conda-forge jupyterhub
-    conda install jupyterlab
+    conda install -c conda-forge jupyterlab
     sudo pip install importlib-resources
     ```

 5. Configure JupyterHub
     - `node` setup
         - To be able to run jupyterlab extensions, it it crucial to have a recent version of `node` installed under anaconda.

+        Run `node -v` to make sure that your version is recent (i.e., 16.x).

+        If not, install node:
         ```
         curl -sL https://deb.nodesource.com/setup_16.x | sudo -E bash -
         sudo apt install -y nodejs
         ```
-        Run `node -v` to make sure that your version is recent (i.e., 16.x).

-        If not: Check where your `node`'s are and symlink to the right one. `which node` tells you where the node command is currently pointing. `which -a node` will find paths to any node installations.
+        Check where your `node`'s are and symlink to the right one. `which node` tells you where the node command is currently pointing. `which -a node` will find paths to any node installations.
 Use the `ln -s` command to symlink the node command to point to the newer version.

     - Enable JupyterLab for JupyterHub (optional).

         ```
         jupyter labextension install @jupyterlab/hub-extension
         ```

     - Set up SSL on the server to be able to use https:
         ```
         sudo apt install letsencrypt